AmberELEC/website/docs/System-Magnavox-Odyssey².md

+# Magnavox Odyssey²

-# Add Support for The Voice Speech Synthesis Module
+## Add Support for The Voice Speech Synthesis Module

 1. Go to the O2EM project homepage and download both sound sample sets.
 2. On your GAMES partition, inside the `BIOS` directory, create a `voice` directory and unzip the contents of both zip files into it.